Machu Picchu, Peru Travel Guide

-By choosing the 5 Day Slow Inca Trail with Ali Perú Treks, you gain an extra day to breathe and explore.
-This version breaks down the most challenging sections—like the ascent to Dead Woman’s Pass—into more manageable segments, ensuring you arrive at each campsite with energy to spare.
-You will enjoy exclusive lunch spots and quieter campsites, far from the crowds of the traditional route.
-It is the ultimate balance between a physical challenge and a serene cultural pilgrimage, led by local experts who respect your individual rhythm.
+By choosing the 5-day Slow Inca Trail with Ali Peru Treks, you gain an extra day to breathe and explore.
+This version breaks down the most demanding stretches—such as the ascent to Dead Woman’s Pass—into more manageable segments, ensuring you arrive at each camp with energy to spare.
+You’ll enjoy exclusive lunch spots and quieter campsites, far from the crowds of the traditional route.

 Is this trekking experience right for you?